adricen/siteFabacademy/md_files/week_3.md

 ### Uses Cases :

 * Using 3D mouse into a 3D world for object manipulation
+* Working with "wilder" screen and being able to interact with huge virtual space.
+* Moving his hand in virtual world for desable people with hand cut.
+* Work inside 3D software

 ### Draw and Scan :